rhythmagency/formulate/README.md

 To build the source code, you can use the simple building technique or the advanced building technique.
 Both versions are described below.

 ## Simple Building Technique
-Double click the file in "build/build.bat".
+Double click the file "build/build.bat".
 The Umbraco package will be created in the "dist" folder.

 ## Advanced Building Technique
 These are the steps you can take to build and test Formulate: